Lixuannan/VOIM/README.md

 这是一个 VIM 插件。

+## Warning

 Things you have to know: this plugin only support Unix-like Operating System.

-一些您需要知道的问题：这个插件仅支持类 Unix 系统。

 If your file name contains space, you are on your own.

-当你的文件名包含空格时，耗子尾汁吧。
+This plugin is stilling in development, it may contain lots of bugs.

 ## Features